lit/lit/.changeset/short-cooks-deliver.md

 'lit': patch
 ---

-Fixs `ref` bug when auto-bound class method used as as callback could incorrectly receive `undefined`.
+Fixes `ref` bug when auto-bound class method used as a callback could incorrectly receive `undefined`.